DiamondLightSource/pythonSoftIOC/docs/pythonsoftioc.rst

 Initialising the IOC
 --------------------

+This is simply a matter of calling two functions:
+:func:`~softioc.builder.LoadDatabase` and :func:`~softioc.softioc.iocInit`,
-This is simply a matter of calling two functions: :func:`LoadDatabase` and :func:`iocInit`, which must be called in this order.
-After calling :func:`LoadDatabase` it is no longer possible to create PVs.
+which must be called in this order.
+After calling :func:`~softioc.builder.LoadDatabase` it is no longer possible to create PVs.

-It is sensible to start any server background activity after the IOC has been initialised by calling :func:`iocInit`.
+It is sensible to start any server background activity after the IOC has been initialised by calling :func:`~softioc.softioc.iocInit`.
 After this has been done (:func:`cothread.Spawn` is recommended for initiating persistent background activity) the top level script must pause, as as soon as it exits the IOC will exit.
-Calling :func:`interactive_ioc` is recommended for this as the last statement in the top level script.
+Calling :func:`~softioc.softioc.interactive_ioc` is recommended for this as the last statement in the top level script.